IMJLA/Export-Permission/docs/en-US/Export-Permission.ps1.md

 Supports these scenarios:
 - local folder paths (resolved to UNC paths using the administrative shares, so the computer name is shown in the reports)
 - UNC folder paths
-- DFS folder paths (resolves them to their UNC folder targets, and reports permissions on each folder target)
+- DFS folder paths (resolves them to their UNC folder targets, including disabled ones, then reports permissions on each folder target)
+- Mapped network drives (resolves them to their UNC paths)
-- Active Directory domain trusts, and unresolved SIDs for deleted accounts
+- Active Directory domain trusts
+- Unresolved SIDs for deleted accounts
+- Group memberships via the Primary Group as well as the memberOf property

 Does not support these scenarios:
-- Mapped network drives (ToDo enhancement; for now use UNC paths)
 - ACL Owners or Groups (ToDo enhancement; for now only the DACL is reported)
 - File permissions (ToDo enhancement; for now only folder permissions are reported)
 - Share permissions (ToDo enhancement; for now only NTFS permissions are reported)